THE SCIENCE

 OXIDATIVE STRESS: Alpha Lipoic Acid & Coenzyme Q-10

-Coronary heart disease (CHD) is a major health concern, affecting nearly half the middle-age population and responsible for nearly one-third of all deaths.
-Clinicians have responsibilities beyond diagnosing CHD, including risk stratification of patients for major adverse cardiac events (MACE), modifying the risks and treating the patient.
-In this first of a two-part review, identifying risk factors is reviewed, including more potential benefit from autonomic testing.
+Coronary heart disease (CHD) is a major health concern, affecting nearly half the middle-aged population and is responsible for nearly one-third of all deaths.
+Clinicians have responsibilities beyond diagnosing CHD, including risk stratification of patients for major adverse cardiac events (MACE), modifying the risks, and treating the patient.
+In this first of a two-part review, identifying risk factors is reviewed, including more potential benefits from autonomic testing.

 Coronary heart disease (CHD) is a major health concern, affecting nearly half the middle-age population and responsible for nearly one-third of all deaths.
 Clinicians have several major responsibilities beyond diagnosing CHD, such as risk stratification of patients for major adverse cardiac events (MACE) and treating risks, as well as the patient.
 This second of a two-part review series discusses treating risk factors, including autonomic dysfunction, and expected outcomes.